Didi: Oh, nothing, sweetheart. It's something that happened a long time ago and it's never ever coming back, so don't you worry.

 Garfield: [glancing at the audience] Go figure.

 - G.I.
-Joe: A Real American Hero: The line "Deader than Disco" is used in one of the episodes.
+Joe: A Real American Hero: The line "Deader than Disco" is used in the third part of the five-part episode "Arise, Serpentor, Arise".

 Cobra Commander: As of now, your little project is deader than disco!